apache/activemq-artemis/docs/user-manual/en/examples.md

 --------------------

-The `durable-subscription` example shows you how to use a durable subscription with Apache ActiveMQ.
+The `durable-subscription` example shows you how to use a durable subscription with Apache ActiveMQ Artemis.
 Durable subscriptions are a standard part of JMS, please consult the JMS 1.1 specification for full details.

 Unlike non-durable subscriptions, the key function of durable